Welcome to William Peace University. Where your story really begins.

 - Our Students

 Our learning community is remarkable in its diversity, but our students share a common desire to think bigger, not only for themselves but for our world, too.
-Does that sound like you?7,000+Hours of Community Service63%of students live in campus housing30+Clubs & Organizations
+Does that sound like you?7,000+Hours of Community Service1,000+Undergraduate & Adult Learners at William Peace63%of students live in campus housing

 - Success After Peace

-Results don’t lie – Peace graduates are uniquely prepared for what comes next, whether it’s furthering their education or beginning their career.96+%of grads employed or in graduate school within a year of graduation#1in rate of internships nationwide67%of students land jobs directly through internships
+Results don’t lie – Peace graduates are uniquely prepared for what comes next, whether it’s furthering their education or beginning their career.#1in rate of internships nationwide67%of students land jobs directly through internships96+%of grads employed or in graduate school within a year of graduation

 - Hands-On Academics